International per diem rates 2026: A complete guide

 Streamline your entire travel program with Ramp

 Beyond per diem compliance, Ramp Travel simplifies every aspect of corporate travel management.
-Book flights and hotels at competitive rates through our Priceline partnership, all within a single intuitive interface that enforces your travel policies automatically.
+Book flights and hotels at competitive rates within a single intuitive interface that enforces your travel policies automatically.

 The platform's integrations with Uber, Lyft, Gmail, and Outlook eliminate receipt chasing by automatically capturing and categorizing travel expenses as they occur.
 Combined with automated per diem tracking and multi-currency support, Ramp gives you complete control over international travel spend.